Therapist Jobs at Memorial Hermann Health System with Visa Sponsorship

 Experience / Knowledge / Skills:

-- Documents appropriately in the medical record and completes other documentation duties accurately and efficiently.
+- Communicates effectively with professional colleagues.
+Manages time effectively.
+Documents appropriately in the medical records and completes other documentation duties accurately and efficiently according to policies and procedures.

 - Ensures safe care to patients, staff and visitors; adheres to all Memorial Hermann policies, procedures, and standards within budgetary specifications including time management, supply management, productivity and quality of service.